- Home

 The above xlwings statement creates a new sheet in your Excel workbook.

-Then we will request Environment, Social and Governance data (ESG) from RDP Delivery Layer and export ESG data to this newly created sheet object.
+Then we will request News data from the RD Library and export it to this newly created sheet object.

 The example result of response data is following:

-And then we initiate the xlwings sheet object for ESG data as a separate esg_sheet variable, customize that sheet and put data to it.
+Then we can initiate the xlwings sheet object for ESG data as a separate esg_sheet variable, customize that sheet, and put data in it.

 #Set Sheet Title